An Historical Tour of London Via the British Version of the Monopoly Board Game- a 21st Century View

 The newest of the stations on the board and the one most people pronounce wrongly if they haven't grown up in London, Marylebone, (marr e lee bone) also the name of the area, is a corruption of Mary of the Bourne, a bourne being a small river (think Holborn, Westbourne Park and Kilburn), and French being the language of the medieval ruling class.
 St Mary's was a church somewhere in the vicinity.
 The current one in the area was built in the 19th century.

-Relatively quiet for a main London terminus, Marylebone is in close proximity to Baker Street station and was where the railway station scenes in the Beatles first film, "A Hard Day's Night" were filmed.The whole area is rich in history and has included residents such as Sherlock Holmes creator Sir Arthur Conan Doyle, the historian Edward Gibbon and Charles Dickens.
+Relatively quiet for a main London terminus, Marylebone is in close proximity to Baker Street station and was where the railway station scenes in the Beatles first film, "A Hard Day's Night" were filmed.The whole area is rich in history and has included residents such as Sherlock Holmes creator Sir Arthur Conan Doyle, (Holmes resides on nearby Baker Street), the historian Edward Gibbon and Charles Dickens.